PowerShell/PowerShellEditorServices/module/docs/Import-EditorCommand.md

 Alternatively, you can specify command info objects (like those from the Get-Command cmdlet) to be processed directly.

-To tag a command as an editor command, attach the attribute 'Microsoft.PowerShell.EditorServices.Extensions.EditorCommandAttribute' to the function like you would with 'CmdletBindingAttribute'.
+To tag a command as an editor command, attach the attribute 'Microsoft.PowerShell.EditorServices.Services.PowerShellContext.EditorCommandAttribute' to the function like you would with 'CmdletBindingAttribute'.
 The attribute accepts the named parameters 'Name', 'DisplayName', and 'SuppressOutput'.

 ## EXAMPLES